 What are SECO’s objectives?

 SECO pushes for policy reforms to improve the business environment for the private sector and the investment climate.
-Furthermore, SECO promotes the strengthening of selected value chains and supports an increase in the international competitiveness of Peru’s business sector.
+Furthermore, SECO promotes the strengthening of selected value chains and supports an increase in the international competitiveness of Peru’s private sector.

 From 2021 to 2024, a total of some CHF 75 million is foreseen for SECO’s economic development cooperation with Peru.